RoboSats/robosats/docs/_pages/contribute/01-development.md

 [Check the current state of the Developer Compensated tasks in the Github Project](https://github.com/users/Reckless-Satoshi/projects/2/views/5)

-At the moment RoboSats is a young and unfunded project.
-However, it has shown the ability to generate revenue, although it barely covers the running costs.
-A developer compensation program is the the best way to ensure the sustained support of the code base.
-For the time being, code contributions to the core project will be given small rewards: more akin to kudos than a meaningful monetary compensation.
+At the moment, RoboSats is a young and unfunded project, but has shown the ability to generate enough revenue to barely cover operational costs.
+A developer compensation program is the best way to ensure the sustained support of the code base.
+For the time being, code contributions to the core project will be given small rewards more akin to a tip than a meaningful monetary compensation.
 The pilot procedure for compensated development:

 1. The developer opens a PR with the description of the work that will be done, optionally including the amount of Sats he thinks the work deserves.
-2. An offer/negotiation takes place to set an amount of Sats until agreement.
+2. An offer/negotiation takes place to set an amount of Sats until agreed upon.
 Everyone is welcome to express opinion on whether the compensation is right for the PR.
 3. The work happens: buidl, buidl, buidl!
 4. The review takes place.
 Once maintainers give the OK for the merge...
-5. The developer submits a LN invoice (with a long expiration time).
+5. The developer submits an LN invoice (with a long expiration time).
 The invoice is paid at merge.

-Every step (negotiation, code submission, review and invoice submission) must take place publicly in GitHub (i.e., no private messaging).
+Every step (negotiation, code submission, review and invoice submission) must take place publicly in GitHub (i.e., no private messaging and the like).
 Please contact the team lead for development (@reckless-satoshi) upfront if you have doubts whether your contribution is suitable for compensation.
-Currently, only contributions to the frontend or backend core functionality and maintainence are eligible for compensations (that excludes, for the time being, art, translations, etc...).
+Currently, only contributions to the frontend or backend core functionality and maintainence are eligible for compensations (for the time being, that excludes: art, translations, etc.).

 ## Style and Coding Conventions